 These activities can be used in conjunction with other CSI programs or as stand alone activities for students that relate to the research done at CSI.
 The activities stimulate thinking on topics covered in CSI’s on-site programs and can be also used before or after a program.
 Click on the photo for a PDF document of the activities.
-For questions, please contact David Sybert or call 252-475-5451.
+For questions, please contact John McCord or Parker Kellam or call 252-475-5450.

 This program asks students to read a short newspaper article and answer questions considering the future resiliency of the Outer Banks coastal community.
 The article outlines some of the challenges facing coastal communities, and students are asked to reflect on the needs of a community and plan for the future.

 This short activity asks students to attend a virtual lecture or watch a short video on a research project focused on reducing erosion.
 The activity asks them some questions about what is happening on the Outer Banks and then asks them to use Google Earth to measure the distance from a shoreline to their home.
 A few questions about rates of change will stimiulate thinking about the future.

 Gulf Stream observations

 This program asks students to watch a short video on the Gulf Stream as a potential energy source for electricity and the research that goes into understanding it.
 A series of simple graphs and time vs distance word problems will further investigate how this water current moves.